ravaan/system-configuration/README.md

 System configurations, currently this has only some of the advanced configurations rather than all, the objective is to keep making this a comprehensive guide to system setup.

+This configuration is being used in both Windows and MacOS operating systems together.

 ### Software and Tools

 Multiple Desktop setup